The Path to the Cloud: Why It Might Be Time to Migrate Dynamics GP or Dynamics NAV to Azure

 - SQL 2008 – You are out of Mainstream and Extended Support

 - SQL 2012 or 2016 – You are in Extended Support and should be thinking about an upgrade

-At the end of the day, moving Dynamics GP to Azure or upgrading to a cloud-based system like D365 Business Central will help your organization grow.
+At the end of the day, moving Dynamics GP or Dynamics NAV to Azure or upgrading to a cloud-based system like D365 Business Central will help your organization grow.
 It’s important to ensure your users are involved in creating an environment and situation that is good for them.
 Plus, they might have some great ideas on how to optimize your solutions.

 If you want to start the conversation about moving to the cloud, please contact us about getting a copy of the Azure Migration Questionnaire and get in touch with us!
 We are excited to help you on your path to the cloud.